 While there may be hundreds of local directories and citations to add your business’s information to, there are a handful that are critical and can sometimes be difficult to obtain.
 For this reason, local business owners tend to hire an SEO agency or specialist to acquire difficult citations (again, just like difficult links) and manage the presence of their business on those citation sites.

 Also, there may be specialized citations depending on the business type.
 For example, a 55 plus community would want to list its information on 55communityguide.com or topretirementcommunities.com as they are very tuned into the audience.

 How to Find Missing Citations

-Once you know where your business is missing reference, it’s time to create these valuable locations.
+Once you know where your business is missing references, it’s time to create these valuable locations.